Faithful Paws News

 Mary Anne Heckman, Sharkey and Finn James H. "Red" Duke, Jr., MD, started the Life Flight air ambulance service and was also a supporter of the work of Faithful Paws.
 Look for more articles like this on our revised "Meet the Hands and Paws" page on our website, coming in 2024!

-“James H. “Red” Duke, Jr., MD, the John B. Holmes Professor of Clinical Sciences at McGovern Medical School at The University of Texas Health Science Center at Houston (UTHealth), was a dedicated physician known for his extraordinary patient care and efforts to train medical students and surgeons, and educate the public about health issues.
 “Dr. Duke was a true pioneer – a talented and tireless surgeon, a dedicated and inspiring educator, and a friend and mentor to everyone he met.
 He never sought to be a leader, but became one naturally through his brilliance, compassion, patience and selflessness,” said Giuseppe N. Colasurdo, MD, president of UTHealth and dean of McGovern Medical School at UTHealth.
 He had a constant presence at McGovern Medical School at UTHealth and was known for his guidance, wit, and most importantly, his example.

-As one of the first faculty members at McGovern Medical School at UTHealth, Duke established the trauma service at the primary teaching hospital now called Memorial Hermann-Texas Medical Center.
+As one of the first faculty members at McGovern Medical School at UTHealth, Dr. Duke established the trauma service at the primary teaching hospital now called Memorial Hermann-Texas Medical Center.
 In 1976, he was instrumental in developing Life Flight®, the state’s first lifesaving air ambulance service.
 For almost four decades, he served as medical director of Life Flight, a signature program of Memorial Hermann Texas Trauma Institute.
-In 2016, Memorial Hermann Texas Trauma Institute was officially renamed Memorial Hermann Red Duke Trauma Institute as one of the many ways to continue Dr. Duke’s legacy.
+In 2016, Memorial Hermann Texas Trauma Institute was officially renamed Memorial Hermann Red Duke Trauma Institute as one of the many ways to continue Dr. Duke's legacy.
 “Dr. Duke was one of our country’s great doctors.
 He was a friend, a colleague, and a role model and mentor to a generation of doctors who benefited immensely from his guidance,” said Dan Wolterman, president and CEO, Memorial Herman Health System.
 Dr. Duke was known for his relentless and unprecedented dedication and impact on medicine, education and the medical community and made a lasting impact.

 Mary Anne Heckman, Sharkey and Finn Diana Acres, Team Leader for Houston Methodist Medical Center tells us about how she got started with Faithful Paws.
 Look for more articles like this on our revised "Meet the Hands and Paws" page on our website, coming in 2024!